 Plants such as trees and other deep-rooted plants dig deep into the soil and bring up valuable nutrients for the other components of the guild.
 Insects and animals like worms, ants, beetles, and rodents can also function in a guild to work at aerating and benefiting the soil as well.

 A guild should offer groundcover

 Groundcover is important because it protects the soil from the sun, helps retain moisture in the soil, and provides a place for microbial activity.
-Groundcover can come in the form of low crawling plants, broadleaf plants, mulch made up of bark, straw, or other similar materials.
+Groundcover can come in the form of low crawling plants, broadleaf plants, or mulch made up of bark, straw, or other similar materials.
 It can even come in the form of non-organic materials like weed block ground covering.

 Climbing plants can be another useful part of a guild